maruina/go-infrabin/README.md

 `go-infrabin` exposes two ports:

 * `8888` as a service port
-* `8899` as the admin port, for livensss and readiness probes
+* `8899` as the admin port, for liveness and readiness probes

 To override the default values: